informalsystems/quint/quint/apalache-dist-tests.md

 ### Inability to connect to the server produces an errer

-Wen now assume a correctly configured installation of Apalache, but that the server it not running.
+We now assume a correctly configured installation of Apalache, but expect that the server it not already running.

+See https://github.com/informalsystems/quint/issues/823 for plans to manage the server, making this error case all but impossible.

 <!-- !test program
 APALACHE_DIST=_build/apalache PATH=_build/apalache/bin:$PATH bash -